r0k5t4r/tf-esxi-kolla-ansible/README.md

 - By default install an NFS Server, Kolla-Ansible, a local docker registry and deploy OpenStack via Kolla-Ansible
 - Includes scripts to deploy additional services like Magnum, Octavia etc.

 By default it will download the official Rocky Linux 9.x Vagrantbox, but you can easily adjust this and many others setings in your terraform.tfvars file.
-Rocky Linux 9.x is supported for OpenStack Yoga, Zed and Antelope (2023.1).
+Rocky Linux 9.x is supported for OpenStack Yoga, Zed, Antelope (2023.1) and Bobcat (2023.2).
 You won't need Vagrant for this to work.
 Once the Vagrantbox has been downloaded it will be extracted using tar, nested hardware virtualization will be enabled and finally it will be uploaded to your ESXi host.
 After that the VM will be powered on to install cloud-init and last but not least the vm will be powered off so that it can be used as template.
 The actual VMs required for the OpenStack multinode cluster will be cloned from this template.

 In order to use this code you must have:
 1. An ESXi 7.x host with some free resources (RAM,CPU,DISK) and SSH enabled.
 You can also use an older version of ESXi but then you need to adjust the variable vmtemplate.hwvers = "13" in your terraform.tfvars file.